-The family of Pete Hart have secured funding from the local authority to build an extension and remodel the downstairs of their home to create a bedroom and bathroom for him – as he has been left with a profound physical disability after suffering hypoxic brain damage brought on by a heart attack.
+The family of Pete Hart had secured funding from the local authority to build an extension and remodel the downstairs of their home to create a bedroom and bathroom for him – as he had been left with a profound physical disability after suffering hypoxic brain damage brought on by a heart attack.

-The funding is for the internal works, but the family are also in desperate need of outside work to be completed, including a level, bigger, wheelchair-friendly driveway and more parking for his carers.
+The funding was for the internal works, but the family were also in desperate need of outside work to be completed, including a level, bigger, wheelchair-friendly driveway and more parking for his carers.

-Gordon Hart, who is known by all as Pete, has been a bricklayer since the age of 18 and is a larger-than-life character with a do-anything-for-anyone outlook on life.
+Gordon Hart, who is known by all as Pete, had been a bricklayer since the age of 18 and is a larger-than-life character with a do-anything-for-anyone outlook on life.